 - Apply Binary Thresholding

-Apply binary thresholding to the grayscale image.
-While finding contours, it is always advisable to first apply either binary thresholding or canny edge detection to the grayscale image.
-In this post, we will be applying binary thresholding to the image.
+While finding contours, first always apply binary thresholding or Canny edge detection to the grayscale image.
+Here, we will apply binary thresholding.

 At this point, one question may arise.
-What if we use single channels like R (red), G (green), and B (blue) instead of grayscale images and that too without applying any thresholding?
+What if we use single channels like R (red), G (green), or B (blue) instead of grayscale (thresholded) images?
 In such a case, the contour detection algorithm will not work well.
-As we discussed, the algorithm looks for borders, and similar intensity pixels to detect the contours.
-A binary image provides this information much better than a single channel R, G, or B image.
-In a later part of the post, we have resultant images when using only a single R, G, or B channel instead of grayscale and thresholded images.
+As we discussed previously, the algorithm looks for borders, and similar intensity pixels to detect the contours.
+A binary image provides this information much better than a single (RGB) color channel image.
+In a later portion of the blog, we have resultant images when using only a single R, G, or B channel instead of grayscale and thresholded images.

 - Find the Contours